 So by helping protect elephants, we’re helping conserve their habitat, supporting local communities, and making sure natural resources are available for generations to come.

-The problems facing elephants in Asia and Africa are varied and complex.
-WWF works to conserve elephants on both continents through specific programmes aiming to improve elephant protection and management, build capacity within range states, mitigate human-elephant conflict and reduce illegal trade.
+WWF works to conserve elephants on both continents through specific programmes that aim to improve elephant protection and management, build capacity within range states, mitigate human-elephant conflict, and reduce poaching and the illegal ivory trade.

 How you can help

 - Don't buy ivory products.
-Illegal trade in elephant ivory is a continuing problem, posing one of the greatest threats to elephants today.
+The illegal trade in ivory is one of the greatest threats to elephants today.

-- Use and support sustainable palm oil.
-By purchasing certified sutainable palm oil, retailers, traders, and manufacturers can help limit the conversion of Asian elephant habitat into oil palm plantations.
-Consumers can also help by demanding that products contain only sustainable palm oil.
+- Buy and use sustainable palm oil.
+By purchasing certified sustainable palm oil, retailers, traders and manufacturers can help limit the conversion of Asian elephant habitat into oil palm plantations.
+Consumers can help by demanding that products contain only sustainable palm oil.